q1ko/docker-gmod-server/README.md

 ## Notice

 This Docker build uses SteamCMD (© Valve).
-SteamCMD is not included in this repository and must be used according to Valve's licensing terms: https://store.steampowered.com/steamcmd
+SteamCMD is not included in this repository and must be used according to Valve's licensing terms.

 This is intended for private/experimental use.
 This runs SteamCMD as root in the container.